 If it’s the last, let me be honest.
 It’s can be challenging.
 Digital nomads treat their blogs as a business, plus there are additional hurdles if you’re a blogger in the Philippines.

 One of the main income earners of travel bloggers is affiliate marketing.
 Essentially, this involves promoting products and getting commission in return.
 Usually the brands involve are online retailers (Amazon) or booking platforms (Agoda, Booking.com, etc.).
 What most people don’t know about affiliate marketing is your success largely depends on your audience (US readers have more value in affiliate marking).
 If you’re in countries like the Philippines, you will need hundred-thousands to millions of views monthly to generate decent money.

-Second, the blogging industry in the Philippines is yet to be properly acknowledged.
-It’s not only that brands underestimate online influence and offer minimal-worth compensation, it’s also that local bloggers themselves do not demand what they’re worth.
+Second, the blogging industry in the Philippines is yet to be properly recognized for its value.
+It’s not only that brands underestimate online influence and offer minimal compensation, it’s also that local bloggers themselves do not demand what they’re worth.
 Sponsored posting, for example.
-Ideally, even if you’re a new blogger but have decent ranking in Google and monthly views, you can ask for P4000 for a sponsored post, but in reality, there’s a lot of established bloggers (e.g., 2-3 years or more into blogging) accepting offers for P500 each.
+Ideally, even if you’re a new blogger but have decent ranking in Google and monthly views, you can ask for $100 (P4000) minimum for a sponsored post, but in reality, there’s a lot of established bloggers (e.g., 2-3 years or more into blogging) who accept offers for P500 each.
 This is a bit low, particularly if you’re offering a permanent link, unless you’re going for quantity over quality or you’re trying to establish network connections.

 READ: The Basics of How Travel Bloggers Earn by local blogger Followyouroad.

 This isn’t meant to discourage whatsoever but give reasonable expectations on what it means to earn through travel blogging.
 If there’s a tip I can give you, it’s to expand your audience by writing about different countries, not just the Philippines.